IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-of IP and optical equipment can complement the topology views and facilitate the packet/optical multi-layer view, e.g., by providing a mapping between the lowest level LTPs in the topology view and corresponding physical port in the network inventory view.
+of IP and optical equipment can complement the topology views and facilitate the packet/optical multi-layer view, e.g., by providing a mapping between the lowest level LTPs in the topology view and corresponding ports in the network inventory view.

 The MDSC could also discover the entire network inventory information of both IP and optical equipment and correlate this information with